-The Center offers Ph.D. programme in Earth, Ocean and Atmospheric sciences, remote sensing, environmental sciences, water resources and closely related areas of other branches of science.
+The Center offers a Ph.D. programme in Earth, Ocean and Atmospheric Sciences ,remote sensing, environmental sciences, water resources and closely related areas of other branches of science.

-Total number of seats/intake is 06.
+A total number of seats/intake is 06.

 Laboratory and Computer Facilities